teniosgmbh/tenios-api-examples/retrieve-cdrs-php/README.md

 # Retrieve CDR in PHP

-Test script, represent ability to retrieve historical info aboud call for specific range of time
+Test script, represent ability to retrieve historical info about call for specific range of time

 Requirements:
 - PHP 5.4 (or higher version)